goneri/tripleo-stack-dump/README.md

 Loop on each nodes of the cluster and:

-- ensure the SSH connection from the undercloud works
+- ensure the SSH connection from the undercloud works, this may help to troubleshoot cases where a node reboot on the wrong device after the ironic deployment.
 - show up the last os-collect-config error found on the node

 ```shell